-The telecommuting project
+The distance work project 1998-2013

-Population records, i.e. parish registers, which consist of confirmation books, children´s books, records of births and baptisms, records of banns of marriage and married, records of dead and buried, and records of expatriates.
+The population records are the source material for the database.
+They called parish registers, which consist of confirmation books, children´s books, records of births and baptisms, records of banns of marriage and married, records of dead and buried, and records of expatriates.

 A total of 10.240.874 personal records have been entered into the database.
 This number also includes information received via the Genealogy Society (326.235).
 The share of the Karjala database is 9.914.639.